Obfuscate PHI and More

 With IRI FieldShield, other IRI Data Protector suite software products, or the IRI Voracity total data management platform, you can easily remove or otherwise obfuscate PII columns in databases and files.
 With IRI CellShield, you can do the same in Excel 2010-16 spreadsheets.

-The masking method you choose determines the appearance of the anonymized fields, and the likelihood of recovering the original values.
-See this article for advice on method selection.
+The obfuscation method you choose will determine the appearance of the masked results, and the likelihood of recovering the original values.
+See this article ("Which Data Masking Function Should I Use?") for advice.

-IRI's data masking functions in general (and below, field-level encryption in particular) apply to HITRUST CSF and, as shown below, the HIPAA Privacy Rule for covered entities and business associates:
+IRI's data masking functions in general (and below, field-level encryption in particular) apply to HITRUST CSF and, as shown below, the HIPAA Privacy Rule for covered entities and business associates.
+Irreversible obfuscation or outright removal of key identifiers will satisfy the Safe Harbour rule.
+If you need to preserve quasi-identifiers but further anonymize them through blurring or generalization to comply with the HIPAA Expert Determination Rule, see this page.

 45 CFR 164.312, Technical Safeguards